insected/bobbae_gcp-wiki/Data-Engineering.md

 ## Cloud Dataprep

 [Dataprep](Dataprep) is an interactive web application in which users define the data preparation rules by interacting with a sample of their data.
-For execution of the flow over the complete dataset, the flow can be executed as a Dataprep job (using Dataflow).
-Pricing is split across two variables; design and execution.

 ## Cloud Composer